-Please note that a student's account must be paid in full before the student can register for upcoming classes.
-This includes students on payment plans.
-If you would like to request a payment plan date change, please e-mail student.account@mitchellhamline.edu%20 with your first and last name as well as your student I.D. number
+A student's account must be paid in full before the student can register for upcoming semester classes.
+Students on payment plans must be current on their payments to register for an upcoming term.
+If you would like to request a payment plan date change, please e-mail student.account@mitchellhamline.edu with your first and last name as well as your student I.D. number.